Hamburger

 A foreign entity without a license to operate in Vietnam cannot directly hire Vietnamese employees.

 Employers must pay social insurance in respect of Vietnamese employees (currently 17.5 percent, including 3 percent to the sickness and pregnancy fund, 0.5 percent to the work-related accidents and occupational disease fund, and 14 percent to the retirement and survivorship fund), health insurance (currently 3 percent), unemployment insurance (currently 1 percent), as well as trade-union fees (currently 2 percent) and withholding of the employee portion of the social insurance (currently 8 percent), health insurance (currently 1.5 percent), unemployment insurance (currently 1 percent), trade-union fees (currently 1 percent, if the employee participates in a grass-roots trade union).
-Salary for calculating social insurance and health insurance contributions is capped at 20 times the general minimum monthly salary, which is currently VND1,490,000 (approximately USD64), while the salary for calculating unemployment insurance contributions is capped at 20 times the regional minimum salary, which varies depending on the region.
+Salary for calculating social insurance and health insurance contributions is capped at 20 times the general minimum monthly salary, which is currently VND1.8 million (approximately USD79), while the salary for calculating unemployment insurance contributions is capped at 20 times the regional minimum salary, which varies depending on the region.
 Personal income tax must be paid by employees on their assessable income, but the employer must make tax declarations, deduct and remit tax to the state budget, and is generally responsible for undertaking tax finalization on behalf of the employee.

 In terms of compulsory insurance contributions for foreign employees who have (i) a work permit or practicing license and (ii) a labor contract with an indefinite term or a term of 1 full year or more, employers must pay social insurance premiums in respect of foreign employees (currently 17.5 percent, including 14 percent to the superannuation and survivorship fund, 3 percent to the sickness and pregnancy fund and 0.5 percent to the work-related accidents and occupational disease fund) together with health insurance contributions (currently 3 percent) and withholding of the foreign employee’s portion of social insurance (currently 8 percent) and health insurance premiums (currently 1.5 percent).
-The salary for calculating social insurance and health insurance contributions is capped at 20 times the general minimum monthly salary which is currently VND1,490,000 (approximately USD64).
+The salary for calculating social insurance and health insurance contributions is capped at 20 times the general minimum monthly salary which is currently VND1.8 million (approximately USD79).